Azure/qpid-proton-j-extensions/CONTRIBUTING.md

 If you're new to opening pull requests - or would like some additional guidance - the following list is a good set of best practices!

-- Title of the pull request is clear and informative
+- Title of the pull request is clear and informative.
-- There are a small number of commits that each have an informative message
+- There are a small number of commits that each have an informative message.
-- A description of the changes the pull request makes is included, and a reference to the bug/issue the pull request fixes is included, if applicable
+- A description of the changes the pull request makes is included, and a reference to the bug/issue the pull request fixes is included, if applicable.
-- Pull request includes comprehensive test coverage for the included changes
+- Pull request includes comprehensive test coverage for the included changes.